-The Night Montevideo Taught Me How to Listen to Tango
+The Night Montevideo Teaches You How to Listen to Tango

-I'd been to Buenos Aires three times.
-Saw tango shows in San Telmo, danced badly at milongas in Palermo, bought the postcard of a couple mid-dip on La Boca's Caminito.
-I thought I knew tango.
+You can go to Buenos Aires three times.
+Catch tango shows in San Telmo, dance badly at milongas in Palermo, buy the postcard of a couple mid-dip on La Boca's Caminito.
+You can walk away certain you know tango.

-I was walking toward my hotel when I heard it.
+Walk toward the waterfront and you may hear it first.
 A bandoneon — the wheezy concertina that gives tango its ache — leaking through the walls of a building on Calle Ciudadela.
-The sound stopped me mid-step.
+The kind of sound that stops you mid-step.

 The Oldest Bar in Montevideo

 Fun Fun has been open since 1895.
 Let that settle.
 This bar has been serving drinks and hosting music since before the Wright Brothers flew.
-The name, they told me later, comes from a dance move — a quick, fun step — not from a description of the vibe, although the vibe is, in fact, fun.
+The name comes from a dance move — a quick, fun step — not from a description of the vibe, although the vibe is, in fact, fun.

-I ordered a medio y medio — the Montevideo drink, half sparkling wine, half white wine, about 200 UYU.
-It arrived in a small wine glass, cold and crisp.
+Order a medio y medio — the Montevideo drink, half sparkling wine, half white wine, about 200 UYU.
+It arrives in a small wine glass, cold and crisp.

 The Music Hits Differently Here